glorialulu/TSNet/docs/transient.rst

-The modeling of water hammer protection devices, including the open and closed surge tanks, are also incorporated in TSNet. n open surge tank is modeled as an open chamber connected directly to a pipeline and is open to the atmosphere [WYSS93]_.
+The modeling of water hammer protection devices, including the open and closed surge tanks, are also incorporated in TSNet.
+An open surge tank is modeled as an open chamber connected directly to a pipeline and is open to the atmosphere [WYSS93]_.
 Initially, the water head (:math:`z`) in the tank equals to the hydraulic head in the upstream pipeline.
 During transient simulation, the open surge tank moderates pressure transients by